chvieira2/livablestreets/README.md

 1. Open to livablestreets/params.py, and include it in the list of preloaded cities ("preloaded_cities" variable).
 City name must be spelled in the local language (several language accent markers are supported).
 Save the file.
 2. Run livablestreets/generator.py file and wait.
 The calculation may take several hours for larger cities.
 We recommend you to do it overnight.
 3. Once done, reload the app and your cities will be included as a choice in the drop down menu.

-## Running it locally
-To run the app locally, simply download and install it.
-If you are on a linux and use pip, simply run "pip install -e ." (without the quote signs, and don't ignore the dot at the end) from the app folder in your terminal.
-Start it on streamlit by running "streamlit run app.py", and open the indicated Network URL.